cybriq/kismet/doc/tokens.md

 #### Veto

 Veto token is a special type of token that cancels a proposal.
-One is issued at genesis by the Benevolent Dictator For Life, and can be used to issue delegate tokens by a special transaction on chain that a delegate provides a public key to authenticate, in order to revocably grant veto power to others to watch over proposals and reject proposals to change the token emission rate.
+One is issued at genesis by the Benevolent Dictator For Life, and can be used to issue delegate tokens by a special transaction on chain that a delegate provides a public key to authenticate, in order to revocably grant veto power to others to watch over proposals and reject proposals to change the token emission rate and .